Zig302/Zig302/README.md

 # Hi, I'm Alex! 👋

 I'm a Computer Engineering student with a strong interest in software, firmware, machine learning, and computer architecture.
-I love exploring the intersection between low-level programming and intelligent systems, and I'm always excited to learn something new.
+I love exploring the intersection between low-level programming and intelligent systems.

-Some of my favorite projects so far:
-- 🗣️ **Networking chat in Python**: Built from scratch to better understand sockets and real-time communication.
-- 🤖 **Machine Learning Testing (ML_testing)**: Experimenting with keyword spotting (KWS) for my final year project.

 My main interests include:
 - Low-level programming (anything close to the hardware!)